KennyZhangatang/KennyBluestampPortfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project
+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The RGB slider that was my starter project included 3 key components fitted together with soldering: a circuit board, 3 sliders, and a LED light.
+Power came from a USB-C port on the side of the circuit board, and the 3 sliders adjusted the amount of red, blue, and green light shown in the LED light.
+By moving the sliders up and down, the user can adjust the color of the LED light, mixing the colors together to produce the intended light color.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.